stencila/dockta/README.md

 ### Commit messages

 Please use [conventional changelog](https://github.com/conventional-changelog/conventional-changelog) style commit messages e.g. `docs(readme): fixed spelling mistake`.
+This help with automated semantic versioning.
 To make this easier, [Commitzen](http://commitizen.github.io/cz-cli/) is a development dependency and can be used via `npm` or `make`:

 ```bash
 npm run commit # or, make commit